vaibhavkhl/vaibhavkhl.github.io/_drafts/solo-backpacking-seasia.md

 15 days visa on arrival for Indian passport holders in Bangkok airport.
 Officialy you only need valid passport, photograph and 1000 Baht.
 But airlines ask for a flight ticket out of country.
 And in Kolkata airport they also asked me for a hotel booking, which I had for only first night in Bangkok.

 ##### Laos
 30 days visa on arrival for Indian passport holders at international airport and popular border crossings.
 I took a Lao airlines flight from Bangkok and they asked me for a flight ticket out of Laos, which I had to book in the airport to board the flight.

 ##### Vietnam
 No visa on arrival.
 I got 30 days visa from Vietnamese embassy in Luang Prabang, Laos for 40$.

-I suggest book a flight ticket out of first country and cancel it later and travel overland.

 ### Money
 I read that carrying multiple cards and getting travel cards which